ICAO airport code: Structure

 ICAO codes are sometimes updated.
 Johannesburg Airport in Johannesburg, South Africa, for instance, was formerly known as Jan Smuts International Airport, with code FAJS.
 When the airport was renamed O. R. Tambo International Airport, its ICAO code was updated to FAOR.

 Some airports have two ICAO codes, usually when an airport is shared by civilian and military users.
 Frankfurt Airport in Frankfurt, Germany, for instance, has been assigned ICAO code EDDF while Rhein-Main Air Base was assigned ICAO code EDAF until its closure.
 Sion Airport in Switzerland has code LSGS while its military facilities have the ICAO code LSMS.
 Brussels Airport in Brussels, Belgium, has the ICAO code EBBR for its civilian facilities, and Melsbroek Air Base has been assigned ICAO code EBMB, even though the two airports share runways and ground and air control facilities.

 Pseudo ICAO-codes

 In small countries like Belgium or the Netherlands, almost all aerodromes have an ICAO code.
 For larger countries like the UK or Germany this is not feasible, given the limited number of letter codes.
 Some countries have addressed this issue by introducing a scheme of sub-ICAO aerodrome codes; France, for example, assigns pseudo ICAO codes in the style LFddnn, where dd indicates the department while nn is a sequential counter.
 The French Federation of Ultralight Motorized Gliders was formally named the keeper of these codes.
 Aerodrome de Torreilles in France, for instance, has code LF6651.
 In Antarctica many aerodromes have pseudo ICAO-codes with AT and two digits, while others have proper codes from countries performing air control such as NZ for New Zealand.

+In Russia, the Latin letter X, or its Morse/Baudot Cyrillic equivalent Ь, are used to designate government, military, and experimental aviation airfields in internal airfield codes similar in structure and purpose to ICAO codes but not used internationally.

+ZZZZ is also a pseudo-code, used in flight plans for aerodromes with no ICAO code assigned.

+The Mars helicopter Ingenuity started its flight program from a location at Jezero Crater and as the entire letter J range of ICAO codes was heretofore unassigned, ICAO "ceremonially" assigned the designation "JZRO" to the place the helicopter took off from for its first flight.
+Some have deduced that J must be the code for Mars, even though it has never been officially reserved by ICAO.